divya-binil/shahidshah/content/blog/architecture-engineering/2003-12-24-whos-shahid-n-shah-and-whats-this-blog-about.md

 ---
-title: Who’s Shahid  Shah and what’s this blog about??
+title: Who’s Shahid  Shah and what’s this blog about?
-author: Shahid Shah?
+author: Shahid Shah
 type: post
-url: /2003/12/24/whos-shahid-n-shah-and-whats-this-blog-aboutii/
+url: /2003/12/24/whos-shahid-n-shah-and-whats-this-blog-about/
-date: 2003-12-25T13:31:00.000Z
+date: 2003-12-24T13:31:00.000Z
 categories:
   - Shahid Shah Architecture &amp; Engineering Blog
 ---
-testI am the founder and CEO of [Netspective Communications LLC](http://www.netspective.com) and an expert software engineer, systems architect, and technology evangelist.
+I am the founder and CEO of [Netspective Communications LLC](http://www.netspective.com) and an expert software engineer, systems architect, and technology evangelist.
 This blog is about my personal opinions on software development, the state of software engineering practice, and other things I find interesting.

 <!--more-->